 It’s the half-way mark of the month and that can only mean one thing: we’re counting the crumbs.

 While our meals have been based largely on what I already had in the house, it was slim pickin’s in the freezer (two dinners worth of pork chops), no bread and very little fruits and vegetables at the start of the month.
 I’ve been working extra hard to keep spending in check while still maintaining some non-pasta sanity.
 Here’s how the balance sheet looks so far:

 The first stop of the month was to Grocery Outlet.
 It was a short and sweet trip: a loaf of bread and two green bell peppers for week 1.

 The second stop was to Savemart for chicken leg quarters.
 They were on sale for $0.79/lb and I needed some for weeks 2, 3 and 4.

 I made an unexpected second trip to Savemart last weekend when Mr. Crumbs requested tiramisu for his birthday dessert.
 I didn’t have a single ingredient for the recipe in the house (except eggs and sugar) and I figured that the price of these items wouldn’t vary much from store to store.
 I picked up mascarpone cheese, Ghirardelli chocolate (couldn’t skimp on the birthday chocolate!), Italian sponge cake cookies, heavy cream and marsala wine.

 Savemart – $40.84

-I had only a few items on the basics list for Target: paper muffin cups, brown sugar, sprinkles (yes, they ARE a necessity), snack baggies and paper towels.
+I had only a few items on the basics list for Target: paper muffin cups, brown sugar, sprinkles (yes,), snack baggies and paper towels.